jasonfilippou/baeldung/README.md

 - Spring
 - ... (more added with time)

-### Platform
+### Platforms tested on

-- Amazon Corretto 11 JDK
+- Amazon Corretto 11 and 17 JDKs
-- Windows 10 64-bit
+- Windows 10 64-bit Professional / Linux Mint 20
 - IntelliJ